Christoff Beck

-Christoff Beck (born 23 January 1964 in Vienna) is an Austrian former competitive ice dancer.
+Christoff Beck (born 23 January 1964) is an Austrian former competitive ice dancer from Vienna.

+Career and education

 Competing with his sister, Kathrin Beck, he became the 1987 Winter Universiade champion, a two-time Skate Canada International medalist (silver in 1987, bronze in 1985), and a six-time Austrian national champion (1983–1988).
 They finished fifth at the 1988 Winter Olympics in Calgary, Canada.
 They trained six days a week, fifty weeks a year.

 Beck studied law at the University of Vienna and opened his own law firm in 2002.
-He has three sons.